jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 </div>

-Though the keys of C major and A minor have the same chords and the same notes, the two keys feel different.
+Though the keys of C major and A minor have the same chords and the same notes, the two keys do not feel the same.
 The chords in the different keys have a different meaning, a different keycenter, different scale degrees,